Healthdirect Free Australian health advice you can count on.

 Are there complications of bulimia nervosa?

-Bulimia nervosa can cause serious damage to physical health, especially if purging is involved.
-Some of the physical symptoms of bulimia nervosa may include:
+Bulimia nervosa can cause serious damage to your physical health.
+Some of the physical symptoms of bulimia nervosa are:

 Resources and support